 Renato is now in constant demand, picking and choosing the projects he wants to participate in.
 Among his favorites: King Louie & Baby James.
 Renato's late father was a sax player from James' generation, and Renato loves nothing better than to enter the "Way-Back Machine" and play in his dad's style behind James' crooning vocals!

 In 2013, Renato toured the world with Grammy-winning artist Esperanza Spalding.
-And--demonstrating Renato's remarkable versatility--he'll be playing west coast dates with country music legend Merle Haggard in 2014!
+And--demonstrating Renato's remarkable versatility--he's recording and playing west coast dates with country music legend Merle Haggard in 2014!

 MICAH KASSELL - Drummer